GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 **-r <RECIPENAME>, --recipe <RECIPENAME>**
     Specify an explicit recipe to be used rather than internally determined by a dataset's <ASTROTYPE>.
-Default is None and later determined by the Recipe System based on the determined AstroDataType.
+Default is None and later determined by the Recipe System based on the AstroDataType.

 **-t <ASTROTYPE>, --astrotype <ASTROTYPE>**
     Run a recipe based on this AstroDataType, which overrides default type or